Cloud-based field service softwareOur blog Avoid these common mistakes when choosing a work order management solution

 Mistake #1: Choosing technology with generic functionality

 However, simple functionality is often more than meets the eye.
 That’s because ‘ease of use’ is a subjective concept.
 What’s straightforward to one organization may be difficult for another.
 Every field service organization is unique, with its own challenges and constraints.
-So one company’s ‘easy’ may be challenging to another.
+So, one company’s ‘easy’ may be challenging to another.

 Best-of-breed FSM software like Praxedo integrates seamlessly with any third-party information system, facilitating the transformation.
-We’ve learned that keeping current business processes that work well in place and simply plugging in the FSM software is what most service companies are looking for.
+We’ve learned that keeping current business processes that work well in place and simply plugging in the best FSM software is what most service companies are looking for.

 Mistake #2: Ignoring mobile-first solutions